 He notes, however, that although the system could be reduced to writing for auditing purposes, the special agent conducting a compliance review would not be able to verify all the checking done by the record clerk, because the external documents used for that purpose are not retained centrally, or maybe not at all.
 Without reasonable guidelines, perhaps in the form of models or examples of acceptable systems or programs, the motor carrier can never know whether its system would pass muster.
 He also observed that the proposal fails to deal with distinctions between system design and system implementation, so that a carrier with an effectively designed system may be required to start over from scratch because a special agent found shortcomings in the way it was implemented.

 In addition, a few comments provided specific responses to the nine questions the agency asked primarily related to internal self-compliance systems.
-The nine questions asked in the 1998 NPRM are reprinted below, along with the paraphrased comments of several commenters.
+The nine questions asked in the 1998 NPRM Start Printed Page 64001are reprinted below, along with the paraphrased comments of several commenters.